tyronyiu/Uni/GLO375/2019-03-04-Public_Choice.md

 assigning utility to voting itself and participating in the political process.
 This also implies that voters may not act in the narrow self interested manner we have previously assumed.

+### Special interest groups

+We have assumed that all votes have the same value.
+However some votes seem more effective than others due to the political power of special interest groups.
+Three factors contribute to special interest groups power:

+- Individual Benefits
+- Group Size
+- Selective Incentives.

+> They don't care about everything, but only about what their interest lies in.
+> Such an example could be the interest in being able to carry a rifle.

+#### How special interest groups exercise their power

+Special interest groups exercise their power through three main mechanisms:
+1. Through mobilizing their constituencies through a combination of targeted information campaigns and aggressive “get out the vote”efforts.
+2. Through providing information to politicians.
+3. Through direct and indirect bribery.

+Many special interest groups are very explicit and *loud*, when it comes to communicating their views and they often push their members for proactive action.